-1. Leave of absence (LOA). an LOA can be recommended by the Student Development Committee or be initiated as a student request.
+1. Leave of absence (LOA).
+LOA can be recommended by the Student Development Committee or be initiated as a student request.
 Students who desire to request a leave of absence are encouraged to begin the process with a discussion with their Academic Advisor.
 If a decision is made to proceed, a petition is completed by the student, signed by the Advisor, and submitted to the PD, who has final approval.
 Leaves of absence can be requested for academic, medical or other personal reasons, and are ordinarily granted for a period not to exceed one year.
-The petition form is available at:
+The petition form is available on the Registrar's section of the website.